 Iyengar also says that, ‘consciousness is potentially in every cell of the body but most of us are comatose.’
 He explains that the nervous system reaches every part of the body and that where nerves are, mind is and where mind is, memory is.
 Repetitive actions depend on muscle memory and Iyengar used the positive example of cellular memory being in the potter’s hands.
 He also highlighted that cellular memory can bring about negative behaviour and that yoga practice ‘brings the light of intelligence to our cells and roots out negativity.’

 For my part, I have experienced the benefits of integrating yoga and soul recall therapy to release negative cellular imprints.
-I have realised a direct link to the Iyengar teaching through the Academy’s soul recall training programme.
+I have realised a direct link to yoga posture (asana) teaching through the Academy’s soul recall training programme.
 Although I was aware that this therapy had been practiced by ancient cultures, Patañjali’s work provided me with an ancient connection specifically to two interests in my life – yoga and holistic therapy.

 In a yoga class in September 2012, we prepared us to do Simhasana 2 (Lion Pose 2).
 The preparation poses included Adho Mukha Swastikasana (Downward Facing Auspicious Pose) followed by Padmasana (Lotus Pose) or Ardha Padmasana (Half Lotus Pose) for those who cannot do the full pose of Padmasana (Lotus).